Manishearth/manishearth.github.io/source/_posts/2015-05-27-wrapper-types-in-rust-choosing-your-guarantees.markdown

 ```

 Here, the box was _moved_ into `y`.
 As `x` no longer owns it,
 the compiler will no longer allow the programmer to use `x` after this.
-A box
-can similarly be moved _out_ of a function by returning, and when a
-box (one which hasn't been moved) goes out of scope, destructors are run, deallocating
-the inner data.

 This abstraction is a low cost abstraction for dynamic allocation.
 If you want
 to allocate some memory on the heap and safely pass a pointer to that memory around, this